GregMc237/weather-app/README.md

 - You need an API key from [OpenWeatherMap](https://openweathermap.org/).
 After creating an account, [grab your key](https://home.openweathermap.org/api_keys).
 - Then, under the `src` directory, go to `api/OpenWeatherService` and replace `WEATHER_API_KEY` with your OpenWeatherMap API Key.
   - **`api/OpenWeatherService.js`**: It contains the code related to the back-end of the application.

+- You will need to update the HOST details in package.json file
+  - In the root directory locate the package.json file
+  - Locate the 'start' under 'scripts' update the HOST= value with your details

 <br/>